akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-assets.md

 ![Select asset](../img/select-assets.png)

 ## Upload new assets
-For one product, you can upload you own assets and suggest them to your retailer, to do so:
+For one product, you can upload your own assets and suggest them to your retailer.
+To do so:
 1. Click `Upload Asset`,
 1. Drop your files,
 1. Click `Add to product`.